danobi/dxuuu.xyz/src/filecaps.md

 Finally, in step (3) we run the reproducer just like in step (1).
 However unlike in step (1), we get `-EACCES`.
-And to be explicit, this is really strange b/c usually programs encouter _less_ permission errors with more power (ie. capabilities), not _more_.
-Furthermore, the process doesn't even possess more power at runtime.
+And to be explicit, this is really strange b/c usually programs have _extra_ powers with more capabilities, not _less_.
+Furthermore, the process doesn't even use extra capabilities at runtime.

-Now we have everything we need for an interesting investigation: a trivial reproducer and a wildly unexpected result.
-The stage is set.
+The stage is set for an interesting investigation: a trivial reproducer and a wildly unexpected result.

 ## Odd ownership

 I spent some time trying to trace kernel execution with everyone's favorite tracer (bpftrace!).
-Unfortunately, b/c a lot of the interesting logic was either in the body of a long function or in an inlined function call, it was difficult to make progress.
-So I had to fall back to tried and true `printk()` debugging.
+Unfortunately, a lot of the interesting logic was either in the body of a long function or in an inlined function call so I had to fall back to `printk()` debugging.

 What followed was a lot of edit-compile-run loops (shoutout to [virtme][1] for making testing kernels so easy).
 I won't bore you with the details, so suffice